fatihyildiz-cs/METU-CENG477/README.md

 # METU-CENG477

-These are all of the material used for CENG477 class at 2020/2021 Fall at METU.
+These are all of the material used for CENG477 Computer Graphics class at 2020/2021 Fall at METU.

 HW1: Implementation of a basic ray tracer that simulates the propagation of light in the real world.